Azure-Samples/java-microservices-aca-lab/index.md

 nav_order: 1
 ---

-# Lab: Deploying and running Java Applications in Azure Container Apps
+# Lab: Deploying and running Java Applications with AI in Azure Container Apps

 This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-aca-lab/tree/main/src) application with OpenAI to an Azure Container Apps environment and integrate it with additional Azure services, also some samples for Azure Container Apps features.